The Alaska Medicaid Coordinated Care Initiative Is Here to Help

 The Division of Health Care Services (Division) is proud to announce an exciting new program, the Alaska Medicaid Coordinated Care Initiative (AMCCI).
 The new voluntary program will provide one-on-one case management services including care coordination, scheduling appointments, addressing barriers, and referrals to specialists and social service supports.

-Though Jenny’s story is an illustration, the health care community regularly receives visits from patients with similar complexities.
-With this new program, the Division hopes to help patients like Jenny.
+Though Jenny’s story is an illustration, our hospitals regularly receive visits from Medicaid patients with similar complexities.
+With this new program, the Division can help patients like Jenny and her mother find a doctor's office or clinic to better monitor and manage her health needs wherever they live.
 If you know a patient who may benefit from this program, please complete the Member Referral form linked to this website.

 The AMCCI is designed to assist Alaska Medicaid members who need help navigating the health care system and can benefit from case management services, including care coordination.